zepinglee/citeproc-js/manual/citeproc-doc.rst

 ###############

-As noted above under |link| `makeCitationCluster()`_, that function takes as its single argument a list item IDs, each paired with a Javascript array containing supplementary data.
-The supplementary array must be present, but may be empty:
+As noted above under |link| `makeCitationCluster()`_, that function takes as its single argument a list of Javascript objects, each containing an item ``id`` and optional supplementary data.

 .. code-block:: js

    var my_ids = [
-       ["ID-1", {}],
+       {"id": "ID-1"},
-       ["ID-2", {}]
+       {"id": "ID-2"}
    ]